Financial Aid Disbursement and Refunds

-In order to receive financial aid, students must have:
+In order to receive a financial aid refund, students must be:

 |Dependent Students||Independent Students|